elunna/hackem/README.md

 	[ ] Revert "royal" to "king"
 	[ ] Eventually add in the opposite genders from 3.7 (ladies/queens, etc)

 	[ ] Keep evil Gnolls or use slashem ones, or ones from Splice/Dnh/Gnollhack?
 	[ ] Keep Vecna's lair?

 	[ ] Unrestrict two-weaponing, and let player's get full benefits from both weapons, regardless of primary hand.
 	[ ] Possibly go back to traditional altar sacrifice system

+	[ ] No autopickup when falling through holes?

 ## Goal 4: Import content from other forks.

-	- bring in new and interesting content from the many quality forks out there.
-	- I'd like to try not to get too wacky and keep to the spirit of Slashem.
-	- (And yes, I realize that slashem does get a bit wacky with things like Tasmanian Devils, toilets, and lightsabers - but there are limits!)
+Bring in new and interesting content from the many quality forks out there.
+I'd like to try not to get too wacky and keep to the spirit of Slashem.
+(And yes, I realize that slashem does get a bit wacky with things like Tasmanian Devils, toilets, and lightsabers - but there are limits!)

-	* Bag of tricks patch (from UnNethack)
+	- [ ] Bag of tricks patch (from UnNethack)
-	* Auto-ID of obvious things (UnNethack)
+	- [ ] Auto-ID of obvious things (UnNethack)
-	* Cartomancer role, Mermaid race (Splicehack)
+	- [ ] Cartomancer role, Mermaid race (Splicehack)
-	* Boots of Stomping (Splice)
+	- [ ] Boots of Stomping (Splice)
-	* Sheol branch (Un)
+	- [ ] Sheol branch (Un)

-	* 0 turn weapon switching (dnh)
+	- [ ] 0 turn weapon switching (dnh)
-	* slotless awesome artifacts (dnh)
+	- [ ] slotless awesome artifacts (dnh)
+	- [ ] Cross skill training: From dyna?
+	- [ ] Shield/armor skills: Dyna?
+(Should not just depend on time - but on usage, similar to weapons)

 ## Goal 5: Homemade Ideas/Improvements for Slashem

 	- enhance the existing content from slash'em to make more sense, be more challenging, and use the mechanics in more creative ways.
 	- When it makes sense, we'll follow the conventions that Evil has set down, otherwise we might have to invent new mechanics or abilities.

-	[ ] Pokedex for Monsters
+	- [ ] Pokedex for Monsters
-	[ ] Pokedex for Items
+	- [ ] Pokedex for Items
-	[ ] Techniques from SlashEm/Them
+	- [ ] Techniques from SlashEm/Them
-	[ ] Add back best roles from SlashThem
+	- [ ] Add back best roles from SlashThem
 		Convict (already in Evil)
 		Chef,
 		Drunk,
 		Gladiator,
 		Pirate/Corsair (or copy from Splice)
 		Warrior (revamp to be more in line with Gauntlet)
-	[ ] Add back these races from SlashThem
+	- [ ] Add back these races from SlashThem
 		[ ] Ghoul
 		[e] Giant
 		[e] Illithid
 		[ ] Vampire
-	[ ] Allow Giants to benefit from ring of slow digestion [ ] Change Gypsy to Fortune Teller and create a "fortune teller wish flag" that once set disallows additional fortune teller wishes.
+	- [ ] Allow Giants to benefit from ring of slow digestion
+	- [ ] Change Gypsy to Fortune Teller and create a "fortune teller wish flag" that once set disallows additional fortune teller wishes.
-	[ ] Fix Sokoban so that monsters don't spawn in the hallway and also probably no peaceful spawns in sokoban.
+	- [ ] Fix Sokoban so that monsters don't spawn in the hallway and also probably no peaceful spawns in sokoban.
 Both are extremely boring when they happen.
 One of the variants has this, so you should be able to patch from them.

-	[ ] Instead of fungus: larva/Maggots grows in some corpses, large ones?
+	- [ ] Instead of fungus: larva/Maggots grows in some corpses, large ones?
-	[ ] Maggots could grow into other things depending on level?
+	- [ ] Maggots could grow into other things depending on level?
-	[ ] Should water monsters have water attack?
+	- [ ] Should water monsters have water attack?
 Spit water?
-	[ ] shadow monsters leave trail of darkness
+	- [ ] shadow monsters leave trail of darkness
-	[ ] Shadow monsters are drain/death/cold resistant?
+	- [ ] Shadow monsters are drain/death/cold resistant?
-	[ ] Anything that is "rockish", ie, rock kobolds, rock gnomes, should be stoning resistant and vulnerable to digging.
+	- [ ] Anything that is "rockish", ie, rock kobolds, rock gnomes, should be stoning resistant and vulnerable to digging.
 Stone giant.

-	[ ] Regarding temp polymorph - there are pros and cons to keeping and removing it.
+	- [ ] Regarding temp polymorph - there are pros and cons to keeping and removing it.
 		Temp poly items nerfs polymorph a bit, not so much for potions and scrolls, but moreso for rings and amulets (and wands) Temp poly introduces another descriptor "hazy" in the inventory.
 		Temp poly opens doors up for strange bugs - like +99 dwarven pick-axes.